SeanHollen/Using-Git/README.md

-git fetch = the inverse of push git merge = the inverse of add+commit git rebase = like merge, but brings the changes commit-by-commit rather than all at once
+git fetch = the inverse of push git merge = the inverse of add+commit git rebase = like merge, but brings the changes commit-by-commit rather than all at once git cherry-pick = like rebase, but with a different syntax and work flow
 ```

 ## Starting commands